-When you buy a new home, you’re likely wondering how long does a home inspection take?
 If you’re buying a new home, one of the most important things to get done is a home inspection.
-Home inspections take different amounts of time depending on the age of the home and the size.
-How long a home inspection takes also varies depending on what you ask for or if you have specific home inspection requests.
+Home inspections take different amounts of time depending on the age of the home and the size. .
 Whether you’ve purchased a new home build or a resale home, home inspections are incredibly important.
-You can follow our guide on what to look for with a home inspection, and how long a home inspection takes to fully inspect the home.
+Follow our guide on what to look for with a home inspection.

 What is a Home Inspection?

 A home inspection is where the buyer of a home hires an independent inspector to ensure that a home meets the minimum health, safety, and mechanical requirements, as well as inform the buyer of any potential risks or issues.

 Home inspections happen at different times depending on if the home is a resale home or a new construction home.

 - Resale home: the home inspection occurs after the buyer has made an offer, but before the sale is finalized.
 If some major issues arise with the resale home, the buyer has the option to revoke their offer, request a lower price, or request that repairs are made as part of the sale.